studiorack/studiorack-app/renderer/_docs/05-develop-new-plugins.md

 - [studiorack-plugin-juce](https://github.com/studiorack/studiorack-plugin-juce)
 - [studiorack-plugin-steinberg](https://github.com/studiorack/studiorack-plugin-steinberg)

 You can fork the repos on GitHub or use our command line tool.
-Create a new plugin using a starter template (iplug, juce, steinberg):
+Create a new plugin using a starter template (dplug, iplug, juce, steinberg):

     studiorack create myplugin --type steinberg